JuliaPlots/PlotDocs.jl/docs/src/recipes.md

     markershape --> (add_marker ? :circle : :none)
 ```

-then return the data to be plotted:
+then return the data to be plotted.
+Note that we are not using the `return` keyword here.:

 ```julia
     rand(n)